saltstack/salt/doc/ref/cli/salt-call.rst

     Console log level.
 One of ``info``, ``none``, ``garbage``, ``trace``, ``warning``, ``error``, ``debug``.
 For the logfile settings see the config file.
 Default: ``info``.

+.. option:: -c CONFIG_DIR, --config-dir=CONFIG_dir

+    The location of the Salt configuration directory, this directory contains the configuration files for Salt master and minions.
+The default location on most systems is /etc/salt.

 .. option:: --out